 NIPT is often recommended for women with a high risk of chromosomal abnormalities following their 1st trimester screening (hormone analysis and ultrasound scan).
 Your consultant may also recommend it if you are 35 years or older or if genetic disorders have affected your family or previous pregnancies.
 This test is also recommended in cases of multiple pregnancies.

-In 30 years, the IVI Group has helped more than 200,000 dreams come true.
+For over 30 years, IVI has helped more than 200,000 dreams come true.

-97% of our patients said they would recommend IVI.
-We work with you at every stage of the treatment, providing support and care.
+97% of our patients recommend IVI.
+We’re with you at every stage of your treatment, providing support and care.

 IVI has a worldwide reputation for innovative research and has developed and patented pioneering techniques and technologies.

-IVI is one of the largest fertility providers in the world, with over 65 clinics in 9 countries.
+IVI is one of the largest fertility treatment providers in the world, with more than 65 clinics in 9 countries.

+During pregnancy, a baby’s DNA begins to circulate in the mother’s blood.
+Using only a small blood sample, advances in the field of genetics make it possible to detect this foetal DNA in the bloodstream and access genetic information regarding the baby’s chromosomes and the overall health of the pregnancy.
 Human beings have 23 pairs of chromosomes, making a total of 46 (two copies of each pair).
 The first 22 pairs are numbered from 1 to 22.
 The last pair determines the sex.
-Girls have two X chromosomes and boys have one X chromosome and one Y chromosome.
-Health and development problems arise when a chromosome is missing or there is an extra chromosome.
+Females have two X chromosomes and males have one X and one Y chromosome.
+Health risks can arise when a chromosome is missing or there is an extra chromosome.